Tuition Penalty for Dropped Credits

-You are responsible for payment of any balance due after the required return of federal student aid funds.
+You are responsible for payment of any balance due after the required return of federal aid funds.

-If you stop attending all of your classes without officially withdrawing, you will be subject to returning your federal student aid funds at the end of the semester, based on the withdrawal date or last documented date of attendance as determined by Penn State.
+If you stop attending all of your classes without officially withdrawing, you will be subject to returning your federal aid funds at the end of the semester, based on the withdrawal date or last documented date of attendance as determined by Penn State.

 Return of State Grant Funds

-After you satisfy the return of all required federal student aid funds, any balance remaining on your account from tuition and fee adjustments will be returned to PHEAA, based on the following PHEAA refund calculation:
+After you satisfy the return of all required federal aid funds, any balance remaining on your account from tuition and fee adjustments will be returned to PHEAA, based on the following PHEAA refund calculation:

 (Tuition adjustment ÷ Full-time tuition) x PHEAA grant = PHEAA refund